Ben-Roth-MS-DS/College-Football-Project/README.md

 * [X] Clean game data

 ### Transformation
+* [X] Game data transformed so that each team and their opponent have rolling, average stats (Points, turnovers, etc.) from previous 8 games.

-* [ ] Transform above data sets so that they may be merged into, with games as the base df
+* [ ] Transform remaing data sets so that they may be merged together, with games as the base dataframe

 ## Phase 2 - Data Merging and Final Data Prep